 Source: OpenAI

 Another thing that distinguishes GPT-4 from its predecessors is its steerability.
-What it means is this model is not limited to one specific tone of voice that would reflect in every output, no matter what you’d ask it to generate.
+It means this model is not limited to one specific tone of voice that would reflect in every output, no matter what you’d ask it to generate.
 In this case, you can prescribe the model’s “personality” — meaning give it directions (through the so-called “system message”) on the expected tone, style, and even way of reasoning.
 According to OpenAI, that’s something they’re still improving and working on, but the examples showcased by Greg Brockman in the GPT-4 Developer Livestream already looked pretty impressive.

-Another huge advantage of GPT-4 is that the new model’s processing abilities are broadened to over 25,000 words — while previous models could handle a maximum of only up to 3000 words (which, let’s be honest, was quite a significant downside).
+Another huge advantage of GPT-4 is that the new model’s processing abilities are broadened to over 25,000 words — while previous language models could handle a maximum of only up to 3000 words (which, let’s be honest, was quite a significant downside).
 This allows it to process and generate much longer forms, such as long content pieces, extended conversations, broad documentation, etc.

 a screenshot presenting how GPT-4 can analyze a meme and explain to the user what's funny about it